Redot-Engine/redot-docs/classes/class_editorsettings.rst

 The language to use for the editor interface.

 Translations are provided by the community.
-If you spot a mistake, :doc:`contribute to editor translations on Weblate! <../contributing/documentation/editor_and_docs_localization>`
+If you spot a mistake, `contribute to editor translations on Weblate! <https://contributing.godotengine.org/en/latest/documentation/translation/index.html>`__

 .. rst-class:: classref-item-separator